jiajiezou/TOA/Code/readme.md

 This folder includes the following components:

 - **AttentionMap.zip:** Contains data related to human attention and attention weights of computational models.
+You can download the file from [this link](https://drive.google.com/file/d/1JHZx4J-8SJzKUx-TmXqupD0diIS05v-C/view?usp=drive_link)

 - **Scripts for Modeling Human Reading:**
   - **HumanReadingPred.py:** Script for modeling eye measures of human reading.